mondaychen/minesweeper/README.md

 Rules:

-* What?!
-You don't know the rules of Minesweeper?
+* Seriously?
+You need the rules of a Minesweeper game explained here?

 ## Development